What Makes a Solar Company “Top” in Singapore?

 They Are Transparent About Everything

 Ask a top solar company any question — about pricing, equipment, warranty terms, expected production, or potential risks — and you will get a clear, detailed answer.
-Ask a lesser company and you will get vague responses, deflections, or pressure to sign today.
+Ask a lesser company the same questions and you will get vague responses, deflections, or pressure to “sign today before the price goes up.”

 Electricity Prices Continue to Climb

-Singapore's electricity tariffs have been volatile, driven by global natural gas prices and geopolitical uncertainty.
+Singapore’s electricity tariffs have been volatile, driven by global natural gas prices and geopolitical uncertainty.
+As of early 2026, residential tariffs remain significantly above historical averages.
 Every quarter that passes without solar panels on your roof is money lost to the grid.
-Read is solar worth it in Singapore 2026.
+For a deeper analysis, read is solar worth it in Singapore 2026.

 Government Targets Create Urgency

 The Singapore Green Plan 2030 targets at least 2 GWp of solar deployment.
-The government encourages residential solar through the Net Energy Regulation (NER) framework, which allows homeowners to sell excess solar energy back to the grid.
+The government is actively encouraging residential solar adoption through the Net Energy Regulation (NER) framework, which allows homeowners to sell excess solar energy back to the grid, effectively running their electricity meter backwards.
 See our complete guide to solar incentives and green financing.

 More Companies Means More Risk

 The growing market has attracted dozens of new installers, many with limited experience, thin margins, and uncertain longevity.
-You might save S$2,000 upfront by choosing a newer, cheaper installer, only to lose S$10,000+ in value when they cannot honour their warranty.
+While competition generally benefits consumers, in the solar industry it creates a specific risk: you might save S$2,000 upfront by choosing a newer, cheaper installer, only to lose S$10,000+ in value when they cannot honour their warranty, their equipment underperforms, or they simply cease operations.

 Technology Is Advancing Rapidly

 The move from PERC to N-Type and All Back Contact (ABC) panel technology represents a genuine generational leap.
-Read about AIKO ABC N-Type solar panel technology.
+Panels today are more efficient, more durable, and better suited to Singapore’s hot, humid climate.
+But only the top solar companies stay current with these advances and pass the benefits to homeowners.
+Read about the latest in AIKO ABC N-Type solar panel technology.

 Solar Panel Technology Tiers

-In Singapore's tropical climate, where rooftop temperatures regularly exceed 60 degrees Celsius, temperature performance and degradation rate matter enormously.
+In Singapore’s tropical climate, where rooftop temperatures regularly exceed 60°C, temperature performance and degradation rate matter enormously.
 ABC and HJT panels handle heat significantly better than PERC technology.
+A panel that degrades 0.25% per year versus 0.7% per year produces significantly more energy over its 25-year life — potentially tens of thousands of kWh more.

 Why Optimisers Matter in Singapore